cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

 #### Write a test

-Let's check the behavior of the `CPTableView`'s dataSource.
-For a data set of five objects, we know that the method `-numberOfRowsInTableView:` should be called one time and the method `tableView:objectValueForTableColumn:row:` should be called five times while the argument row should increase from zero to four.
+Let us check the behaviour of the `CPTableView`'s dataSource.
+For a data set of five objects, we know that the method `-numberOfRowsInTableView:` should be called one time and the method `tableView:objectValueForTableColumn:row:` should be called five times.
+Consequently; the argument row should increase from zero to four.

     :::objj
     @import <Foundation/Foundation.j>